andreasolborg/stockfish-analyzer/README.md

 ## 2.3 Openings
 **Task 9**:		The data structures for encoding trees are in the Tree.py file.
 This file contains two classes related to the data structure of a tree.
-			Opon creating a new OpeningTree object with a chosen Database object as input parameter, it creates a tree by iterating through the moves for each game.
+			Opon creating a new OpeningTree object with a chosen list of Game instances as input parameter, it creates a tree by iterating through the moves for each game.
 If we encounter a new move (current node does not have a child with this move sequence), we create a new node and adds it as a child of the current node.
 If the move already is a child of the current node, we increment its result.

 **Task 10**: 	An OpeningTree object takes in a list of games as a parameter, and creates a tree by iterating over the moves for each game in the databases list_of_games.
 We